raokami/alx-system_engineering-devops/README.md

-Update the basic introduction of shell scripting and shell io redirections
+I Update the basic introduction of shell scripting and shell io redirections